What is churn analytics?

 How is churn modeled?

-Churn modeling, as known as predictive churn analytics, provides teams with a sense of the events that cause churn that they can develop a model to predict it for segments of users or, ideally, for individuals, based on their demographics and behaviors
+Churn modeling, also known as predictive churn analytics, provides teams with a sense of the events that cause churn so that they can develop a model to predict it for segments of users or, ideally, for individuals, based on their demographics and behaviors.

-All the while, teams should collect satisfaction data through surveys, chat widgets, and feedback buttons, and tie that data back to particular individuals or accounts.
+All the while, teams should collect qualitative data through surveys, chat widgets, session replays, and feedback buttons, and tie that data back to particular individuals or accounts.

 How to optimize and reduce customer churn

-Many of the reasons customers leave can be rectified before a user hits “cancel,” but it can be challenging to understand these reasons with 97% of users churning silently.
-No matter your company size or industry, your churn reduction strategy must begin with some amount of churn rate analysis, or churn analytics.
+Many of the reasons customers leave can be rectified before a user hits “cancel,” but with 97% of users churning silently, understanding their reasons can be challenging.
+No matter your company size or industry, your churn reduction strategy must begin with churn rate analysis, or churn analytics.

 1. Identify what’s causing your customers to churn

-Along with customer surveys and qualitative user research, consider using a product analytics tool like Mixpanel to pinpoint where users drop off in a specific funnel.
-You can then use the data you uncover to confirm your hypothesis, and test solutions in your product.
+Along with customer surveys and qualitative user research, use a product analytics tool like Mixpanel to pinpoint where users drop off in a specific funnel.
+You can then use the data you uncover to confirm any hypotheses you may have, and test solutions in your product.

 Though the reasons that customers churn will be unique to your product, they can include things like:

-• The cost of your product is too high relative to competitors, or to its real or perceived value.
+- The cost of your product is too high relative to competitors, or its real or perceived value.

 2. Create solutions that help reduce customer churn